dotnet/runtime/src/mono/mono/mini/cpu-arm.md

-# powerpc cpu description file
+# arm cpu description file
 # this file is read by genmdesc to pruduce a table with all the relevant information
 # about the cpu instructions that may be used by the regsiter allocator, the scheduler
 # and other parts of the arch-dependent part of mini.